itcarroll/basic-R-lesson/docs/reading.md

 ## Block programming Exercise 1

 Go to the block programming platform [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and use the instructions above to assemble a code chunk.

-See if you can create another program that does another task.
+See if you can create another program that does another task. <!-- Q comment: Can we be specific about what we want them to do? -->

 ## Block programming Exercise 2

 Complete the following instructions to test whether a given integer is even or odd.
-Assume you can use a pre-existing capability to round any number to its nearest integer, as well as the arithmatic operators `*` and `/`.
+Assume you can use a pre-existing capability to round any number to its nearest integer, as well as the arithmetic operators `*` and `/`.

 1. let `i` refer to a given integer